asher-m/autospeedtest/README.md

 ## Result Format
-There are 3 switches that allow the user to create plots to show internet experience.
+There are 3 switches that create different plots.
+Because all plots are created automatically any time anything is plotted, the user shouldn't need to change any of these parameters or options.
+(If so, you'll need to modify the script iself.)
+All plots are remade when calling `autospeedtest.py -p` from the commandline or when the script plots by itself.

 ### Result type: `bandwidth` or `latency`